The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/8-interactive-data-driven-project.md

 ### Product Spec Sheet

-Lastly, before you begin coding, you must align as a team on your project vision by making a Product Spec Sheet.
+Before you begin coding, you must align as a team on your project vision by making a Product Spec Sheet.

 1. Make a copy of the [Template](https://docs.google.com/document/d/1gSM_RWRAP_EJGQ7pp58Pti6PXKQJ_YWx3uvC4iRQ1EI/edit)
 2. Update your Share settings to "Anyone with the link > Commenter"